degawa/fassert/README.md

 ```

 ### Running the tests
-To run the tests for the assert using fpm, execute the following command:
+To run the tests for the fassert using fpm, execute the following command:

 ```console
 fpm test --flag "-DWITH_QP"